-Students may choose faculty advisors from any department according to their research interests.
-In addition, students will be able to utilize the resources and expertise of faculty members with diverse backgrounds from several departments.
-During the first year, students will acquire sufficient background in biological sciences, including biochemistry, molecular biology, cell biology, pharmacology, microbiology and immunology.
-The students will have the opportunity to rotate in research laboratories in any department prior to selecting their thesis advisors although one rotation must be completed with a faculty member in the Department of Molecular and Medical Genetics.
-The student, in consultation with the Graduate Advisor and other faculty, should select additional laboratory rotations to expand their laboratory skills and/or data interpretation analysis methods.
-Cancer Biology Students are required to take two discipline specific courses, Molecular Aspects of Cell Signaling (MOMG 6435) and Molecular and Cell Biology of Cancer (MOMG 6250).
-The students will be able to select additional elective courses from any department based on their needs and interests.
-PhD students are admitted to candidacy after successful completion of their preliminary oral qualifying examination and defense of an NIH R21 research grant proposal.
-MS students are expected to graduate in approximately 2 years, whereas PhD students usually require 5 years to complete their degrees.
+Students may choose faculty advisors according to their research interests.
+During the first year, students will acquire sufficient background in biomedical sciences, including biochemistry, molecular biology, cell biology, pharmacology, microbiology and immunology.
+The students will have the opportunity to rotate in research laboratories prior to selecting their mentors.
+Students will take two discipline specific courses as well as additional elective courses based on their needs and interests.
+MS students are expected to graduate in approximately two years, whereas PhD students usually require five years to complete the degree.

 This page was last modified on August 18, 2020